Arna Ýr Jónsdóttir: Athletics

 Arna is a track and field athlete specialising in the pole vault.
 She has won the Icelandic women's championship, and won the bronze medal at the 2014 European Team Championships in Tbilisi.

 Pageantry

 Arna received her first national title after being crowned Miss Iceland 2015 in September 2015.
 In June 2016, she won the Miss Euro pageant.
 She went on to represent Iceland at Miss World 2015, where she was unplaced.
-Arna Ýr was later set to represent Iceland at Miss Grand International 2016, but withdrew after being told by pageant organizers that she needed to lose weight.
+Arna Ýr was later appointed Miss Grand Iceland and competed at Miss Grand International 2016, but withdrew after being told by pageant organizers that she needed to lose weight.
 Following her withdrawal, the story was reported on by several international news outlets, such as CNN and The Independent.
 Afterwards, Nike hired her as a brand representative.
 In 2017, Arna won Miss Universe Iceland 2017, and represented Iceland at Miss Universe 2017.
 Her reign ended after crowning Katrín Lea Elenudóttir as Miss Universe Iceland 2018 in August 2018.

 Achievements

 Personal life

 Arna gave birth to her first child with partner Vignir Þór Bollason in 2019.
+Together they have three children.